-A wonderfully flavorful, super rich tasting and healthy, side dish.
+A wonderfully flavorful, super-rich tasting and healthy, side dish.
 I made it the other night and had to stop myself from eating all of it.
 It’s that good!!
 You’ll love how easy spaghetti squash is to cook.
 I like to bake the squash whole or cook in a crock-pot.
 I’ve included instructions for both ways.
-Each cup has 93 calories, 5 grams of fat and 2 Blue WW Freestyle SmartPoints.
-Serve alongside chicken, beef, pork or fish.
+Each cup has 93 calories, 5 grams of fat and 2 Blue WW Freestyle SmartPoints, and 2 Green.
+Serve alongside chicken, beef, pork, or fish.
 Or, make it a vegetarian meal and top with Parmesan cheese.
 Enjoy!

 Prep Time: 10 minutes